Antipop: Legacy

-The band themselves were not pleased with how the album turned out, their dissatisfaction being a contributing factor to their brief dissolution.
+The band themselves were not pleased with how the album turned out; their dissatisfaction with the record was a contributing factor for the band's brief dissolution.
 Les Claypool said "We were reaching the end of our creative rope.
 The well was just dry, so we just started sucking mud".
-In a 2015 interview, Claypool additionally characterized the album as "somewhat directionless", adding that "for the most part, it’s my least favorite Primus record.
+In a 2015 interview, Claypool additionally characterized the album as "somewhat directionless", adding that "for the most part, it’s my least favorite Primus record".
 Regarding their association with the nu metal scene around this time, Claypool reflected in 2022, "a lot of these bands ended up touring with us.
 I always joke that we were the leapfrog band because you open for Primus and you become huge.
 I remember Interscope really wanting us to do Family Values and Ozzfest.
 And I was just not super comfortable in those worlds.
 I mean, we did them, and we made a lot of great friends from them, but it just didn’t feel like we fit."

+For the first time in 20 years, the band performed "The Antipop", "Eclectic Electric" and a portion of "Lacquer Head" as a part of their pay-per-view special, "Alive from Pachyderm Station".